gustavoam00/AST-project/README.md

 # SQLite3 Fuzzing Tool

-This tool performs SQL query fuzzing using both a hybrid pipeline and a probability-based random generator.
-It supports bug detection and metrics analysis via Docker and Python scripts.
+This tool performs SQL query fuzzing using both a coverage-guided fuzzing pipeline and a probability-guided random query generator.
+It supports bug detection and metrics analysis through Docker and Python scripts.

 ## Features